 Finns tend to prefer to do business with people they know and trust.
 A visit to Finland to meet with prospective agents/distributors prior to doing business is often needed to assess the suitability of each prospect and to begin the process of developing the customary level of familiarity and trust.
 An increasing body of information available online can assist in identifying and contacting prospective agents/distributors prior to such a visit.
-The Finnish Commerce Federation, while on the one hand identifying itself as a lobbying organization, also serves as a central organization of 2200 companies and trade associations covering the bulk of foreign goods sold to Finnish trade and industry.
-It is a member of the Confederation of Finnish Industries (EK), which represents the Finnish industry through its 19 member associations, Trade Partners Finland (TPF), provides fee-based services for creating trade partnerships with their membership of agents, distributors, and importers.
+The Finnish Commerce Federation, while on the one hand identifying itself as a lobbying organization, also serves as a central umbrella organization for about 7000 companies and trade associations covering the bulk of foreign goods sold to Finnish trade and industry.
+It is a member of the Confederation of Finnish Industries (EK), which represents Finnish industry through its 19 member associations, Trade Partners Finland (TPF), provides fee-based services for creating trade partnerships with their membership of agents, distributors, and importers.
 Additionally, Internationally United Agents and Brokers (IUCAB), provides fee-based access to its database, which serves as a B2B platform for establishing business relations between manufacturers/suppliers and commercial agents from around the world, including Finland.

 Not all Finnish agents or distributors are members of the above-mentioned associations.
 Furthermore, many Finnish firms are circumspect and unresponsive to unsolicited approaches from overseas.
 To overcome challenges in the identifying and meeting prospective agents/representatives, the U.S. Commercial Service in Finland offers services to U.S. exporters such as the International Partner Search (IPS), the Gold Key Service (GKS), and other networking and matchmaking activities.